varya/bem-articles-tmp/what-you-can-borrow-from-yandex-frontend-dev.en.md

                 <e:item>Contacts</e:item>
                 ...

-In Yandex it used to be XML, but now it's JSON.
+In Yandex it used to use XML, but now it's JSON.

     {
         block: 'page',